How to write KPIs in 4 steps

 How often will you review progress towards the outcome?On a weekly basis

-And that’s it!
-4 simple steps to consider when you’re developing and writing your KPIs.
+That’s it.
+Four simple steps to consider when you’re developing and writing KPIs.

-If you want to know more about key performance indicators and how you can incorporate them into your daily workflow, read about business KPIs.
+If you want to learn more about key performance indicators and how to incorporate them into your daily workflow, read about business KPIs.

 Related Articles